 - What are some alternative Uses for Candle Tins? – Candle tins aren’t exclusive for wax.
 You can store all sorts of things inside them.
 Since most brands come with lids, feel free to add candy, nuts, or even miscellaneous items into your extra tins.
 They’re also suitable for shaving soaps, homemade hair mixtures, and sewing supplies.

-When you’ve found suitable candle tins, be sure that you know the size of the product and whether the design is suitable to your tastes (or the tastes for the person you’re gifting them to).
+When you’ve found suitable candle tins, be sure that you know the size of the product and whether the design is suitable to your tastes (or the tastes of the person you’re gifting them to).
 There’s not much effort in getting a good set, so long as you’re familiar with the other items needed to create your own candles.

 As detailed in the Buyer’s Guide, how you wish to use the tins can reveal which of the five brands reviewed is better for you.
 It’s a given that your candles will come out great for any product you anticipate completing with them!